FOREX-Dollar hits two-week high as Fed tapering expectations grow | Business

 - United States

-A flurry of U.S. economic data is due out this week, starting with U.S. consumer price data on Tuesday, which will frame the economy's progress ahead of the Federal Reserve's meeting next week.
+A flurry of U.S. economic data is due out this week, starting with U.S. consumer price data on Tuesday, which will give a broad picture of the economy's progress ahead of the Federal Reserve's meeting next week.
 The Philadelphia Fed President Patrick Harker became the latest official to say he wants the central bank to start tapering this year, saying in a Nikkei interview that he was keen to scale back asset purchases.

 "The U.S. dollar's recent rebound has coincided with more hawkish comments from Fed Presidents," FX analysts at MUFG said in a note.
-The Wall Street Journal reported on Friday that Fed officials will seek to make an agreement to begin paring bond purchases in November.
+The Wall Street Journal reported on Friday that Fed officials will seek to agree to begin paring bond purchases in November.

-Further U.S. data this week should help set the tone ahead of the meeting, with retail sales and productions figures also slated for later this week.
+Retail sales and production figures are also slated for later this week.
 The euro was among the currencies to lose ground to the dollar, dipping 0.3% to $1.17750, its lowest level in a little over two weeks, after the European Central Bank said last week it would start to trim its own emergency bond purchases.

 "Re-opening still faces challenges from the consumer, who is cautious and from bottlenecks which restrict the ability for the economy to rebound with some gusto.
 "At the same time, rising infections suggest we may still need to reintroduce restrictions of some sort.
 The other thing is that the Fed continues to signal that tapering is coming."